garvitgupta17/sql-exploratory-data-analysis-project/README.md

 Run the script in SQL Server.

-> **Important:** The current initialization script contains a local Windows `BULK INSERT` path.
-Update the three CSV paths to match the location of your cloned repository before execution.
+> **Important:** The initialization script uses `BULK INSERT` and currently contains local file paths.
+Update the three CSV paths in `00_init_database.sql` to match the location of your cloned repository.

 For example: